jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 (dockerize-exec)=
 # Containerize

+Once you have understood what an {class}`~jina.Executor` is and how it can be used inside a {class}`~jina.Flow`, you may be interested in wrapping this Executor into a container so that you can isolate its dependencies and make it ready to run in the cloud or in Kubernetes.

 ````{tip}
 The recommended way of containerizing an Executor is to leverage {ref}`Jina Hub <jina-hub>` to make sure your Executor can run as a container.
 It handles auto-provisioning, building, version controlling etc.